top of page

 • 2 min read

-In the Lowcountry — especially around Charleston and Mount Pleasant — “home” means more than walls and a roof.
-It’s a conversation.
-A quiet, ongoing dialogue with the land itself.
-That’s where every design begins for us at Perched Architecture.
+In the Lowcountry, especially around Charleston and Mount Pleasant, “home” means more than walls and a roof.
+At Perched Architecture, every project begins as a dialogue with the land itself.

-The marsh, the river, the sea — these aren’t just scenic backdrops.
+The marsh, the river, and the sea are not just scenic views.
 They shape how we live, breathe, and build.
-Each one asks questions of design.
-And answering them well means honoring what makes this place extraordinary.
+Designing here means listening to these landscapes and answering their questions with care.
+Our work honors what makes the Lowcountry extraordinary.

-We don’t just build on the land.
+We do not simply build on the land.
 We design with it.

-The marsh is the soul of the Lowcountry.
-Ever-changing.
-Full of life.
-Rich with rhythm.
-Building here demands sensitivity — not only to preserve the landscape, but to work with it.
+The marsh is the soul of the Lowcountry, alive with movement, light, and rhythm.
+Building here calls for sensitivity, both to preserve the environment and to create a home that belongs to it.

 The Beach: Power Meets Precision